 (2) Transfers into Level 3 occur when the inputs used to price the assets and liabilities lack observable market data, and as a result, no longer meet the Level 1 or 2 definitions at the reporting date.
 Transfers out of Level 3 occur when the pricing inputs become more transparent and satisfy the Level 1 or 2 criteria and are primarily the result of observable market data being available at the reporting date, thus removing the requirement to rely on inputs that lack observability.
+(3) Total gains and losses in net income (loss) and OCI are calculated assuming transfers into or out of Level 3 occur at the beginning of the period.
+For an asset or liability that

-(3) Total gains and losses in net income (loss) and OCI are calculated assuming the reporting the period.
+(3) Total gains and losses in net income (loss) and OCI are calculated assuming transfers into or out of Level 3 occur at the beginning of the period.
 For an asset or liability that transfers into Level 3 during the reporting period, the entire change in fair value for the period is included in the table above.
-For transfers out of Level 3 during the reporting period, the entire change in fair value for the period is included in the table above.
-For transfers out of Level 3 during the reporting period, the entire change in fair value for the period is included in the table above.
-For transfers out of Level 3 during the reporting period, the entire change in fair value for the table above.
+For transfers out of Level 3 during the reporting period, the change in fair value for the been of the period.